awaregroup/IIALab/labs/Lab05.md

 dotnet publish -c Release -o ./release -r win-x64 --self-contained true
 ```

-2. Hold you objects up in front of the camera, still connected to your development PC.
+2. Hold your objects up in front of the camera, while still connected to your development Lab PC.

 Run the sample locally to classify the object.
 This will test that the app is running correctly locally.
 We specify "Front" for this model of camera.
 Here we can see that a "Mug" has been recognized.